SU-SWS/vpsa_ose_subtheme/README.md

 ---
 1. Review the documentation link above for best practices, particularly the Do's and Don't's sections.
 2. Fork or download this theme repository.
-3. Change all theme file names from including "stanford_starter" to including the machine name of your theme.
+3. Change all theme file names from including "vpsa_ose_subtheme" to including the machine name of your theme.
-4. Run a search and replace throughout the theme files to replace "stanford_starter" with the machine name of your theme.
+4. Run a search and replace throughout the theme files to replace "vpsa_ose_subtheme" with the machine name of your theme.
 5. Add any specific brand colors you need (in addition to the decanter colors that are already available) to src/scss/utilities/variables/_colors.scss.
 See all the colors already available through decanter: https://decanter.stanford.edu/page/brand-design-elements-color/
 6. If desired, add font settings if you need to override and use fonts other than decanter fonts ( https://decanter.stanford.edu/page/brand-design-elements-typography/ ) [link],